-- 12. The Appellant's 1st question of law consists of 16 pages and 48 subparagraphs.
-The 48 subparagraphs relate to matters or evidence of which the Appellant asserted that the Board ought to have found them as primary facts.
-These matters or evidence are termed by the Appellant as 'Proved Facts' in the application.
-In the 1st question of law, the Appellant is in effect challenging the Board's findings of facts.
-Thus, we are of the view that it is not a proper question of law for the opinion of the CFI.
-As Barnet J said in CIR v Inland Revenue Board of Review and Another [1989] 2 HKLR 40 at page 58: - "..... the Board need only give a general indication of the evidence relied on in reaching any finding of primary fact.
-Assuming that the Board are able to indicate the existence of such evidence, that is the end of the matter.
-The Court is not permitted to revaluate that or any other evidence to see whether it might have made a different finding." - 13.
-We take the same view in respect of the 2nd, 3rd, 4th and 5th questions of law.
-They are also not proper questions of law for the opinion of the CFI because those questions were posed on the basis that the Proved Facts were the facts of this case.
-As said previously, the Proved Facts are not the facts found by the Board upon which the Decision was reached.
-They are matters which, the Appellant believes, ought to have been found as facts by the Board. - 14.
-The 6th, 7th, 8th, 9th, 10th and 11th questions relate to the application of section 70A of the IRO. - 15.
-In the 6th question, the appellant stated that '..... notwithstanding the Board had satisfied that the Appellant's former tax representative has made an error or mistake in the Appellant's tax return on 31st July 1996 by submitting that the gain on the realization of Shop Premises and Office Premises was derived as a result of a change of intention to trading ('the Error').'
-It appears from this statement that the Appellant has taken an erroneous view that the Board has made a positive finding that the Appellant's former tax representative had made an error or mistake.
-What in fact was said is that 'the approach and attitude adopted by the Taxpayer do not lend credence to its claim of having received wrong advice from the Representatives by reason of which the sale proceeds were mistakenly offered for assessment.' - 16.
-The 6th, 7th and 8th questions are posed by the Appellant on the wrong premises that the Board has made a positive finding that the Appellant's former tax representative had made an error or mistake.
-Thus, these questions are not proper questions of law.
+- 19. The Board then continued: - "15.
+In the 6th question, [Same Fast] stated that '... notwithstanding the Board had satisfied that [Same Fast' s] former tax representative had made an error or mistake in [Same Fast' s] tax return on 31st July 1996 by submitting that the gain on the realization of Shop Premises and Office Premises was derived as a result of a change of intention to trading ("the Error").'
+It appears from this statement that [Same Fast] has taken an erroneous view that the Board has made a positive finding that [Same Fast' s] former tax representative had made an error or mistake.
+What in fact was said is that 'the approach and attitude favoured by [Same Fast] do not lend credence to its claim of having received wrong advice from the Representatives by reason of which the sale proceeds were mistakenly offered for assessment.' - 16.
+The 6th, 7th and 8th questions are posed by [Same Fast] on the wrong premises that the Board has made a positive finding that [Same Fast' s] former tax representative had made an error or mistake.
+Thus, these questions are not proper questions of law."